ads04r/imouto-location-manager/README.md

   clear when this has happened, the 'explicit' property will be false.
 * `route` for returning a polyline of a route taken.
 This needs to be called with the start and end times of a journey, and returns a GeoJSON structure.
+* `elevation` primarily for returning an elevation graph.
+This needs to be called with start and end times, and returns a list of objects consisting of a date stamp, a horizontal distance since the start of the route in metres, and a height also in metres.